ddelabru/ersatz-jjy/README.md

   program encodes the time in the system timezone.
 In a POSIX environment, you can change the effective system timezone for just this program using the `TZ` environment variable, for example with `TZ="JST-9" ersatz-jjy` to encode JST.
+  You can also use the `-j` or `--jst` command line flag to force the program to encode JST regardless of the system timezone.
 * On some systems, depending on the version of PortAudio used, the initial probe to find the default audio output device may cause a lot of ALSA errors to be printed to the terminal although they have been effectively handled by